baswerc/routes/README.md

 ### RoutesEngine

 Both `RoutesServlet` and `RoutesFilter` use `RoutesEngine` to match HTTP requests to routes.
-It can be used in your code to manually handle when routes should be used to process HTTP requests.
+It can be used in your status to manually handle when routes should be used to process HTTP requests.

 ```Java
 ...